-WHICH DRS PROGRAMS ARE AVAILABLE AT THE WOODROW WILSON REHABILITATION CENTER (WWRC)?
+WHICH DRS PROGRAMS ARE AVAILABLE AT THE WILSON WORKFORCE AND REHABILITATION CENTER (WWRC)?

 The Center provides integrated medical and vocational rehabilitation services addressing the comprehensive needs of clients to improve independence and employability.
 The campus houses a vocational school and medical rehabilitation units.
 Both offer state-of-the-art equipment and facilities, a professional, committed staff, and highly effective programs including:

 - Driver Evaluation and Training